TALK TO AN ATTORNEY NOW

 Premises liability matters can encompass a wide variety of accidents and injuries.
 One of the most common is a slip and fall claim.
 Slip and falls can occur due to a variety of hazards, some of which include debris, pooled liquids, ice, snow, damaged flooring, or poor lighting.

-Slip and falls typically happen in an invitee situation.
+Slip and trips typically happen in an invitee situation.
 A business is required to keep on top of potential hazards.
 If it’s a rainy day and people are tracking water inside the store with them, the business has a duty to warn them and take extra precautions to continually clean the floors so water doesn’t pool and cause someone to slip and fall, for example.

 Other issues that can cause a slip and fall include: